harlyq/aframe-sprite-particles-component/README.md

 **emitterColor** : color = `white`

 overall color for the emitter.
 It is cheaper to set the emitter color than using *color* to color each particle, although the emitter color is a single color

+**emitterTime** : number = `0`

+set the time on the emitter, this can be used to pre-charge the emitter with particles.
+This is a write-only value, it does not get updated over time

 **enable** : boolean = `true`